 As the Shelter In Place orders come to a gradual end, you can start to get rid of your old items and make your home a haven again.

-At Dorchester Habitat for Humanity, we appreciate that you want to get rid of your unwanted possessions, and we’re here to help you make your house a home.
+At the non-profit organization Dorchester Habitat for Humanity, we appreciate that you want to get rid of your unwanted possessions, and we’re here to help you make your house a home.
 Here’s a selection of top tips to help you get rid of only the items you don’t need and dispose of them in a way that benefits you and your local community.

 Take An Organized Approach

 The first stage in the process is to organize the work.
 Work systematically through each room of your home so that you do a thorough job on each one.
 Create neat piles of items you want to keep, those you want to throw away, and the ones you can donate to a good cause to help those in need.

 Enlist Family Members

 The quarantine was a tedious experience, so many individuals will be feeling bored and disinterested in doing the things they love most.
 If any family member is feeling the lockdown blues, get them involved in your decluttering project.
 Ask them to help you make your home more habitable and create a safe, comfortable space for your entire household.
 Having a comfortable home is vital to everyone’s wellbeing, including your family’s, so ask them to be a part of making your home a great space for everyone.

 Consider Donating To ReStore